civican/legisinfo/44-1/bills/C-18/bill_text.md

   **(1)** Fees and charges payable under regulations made under subsections `79`(1) and `81`(1), and any interest on them, constitute a debt due to Her Majesty in right of Canada and may be recovered as such in any court of competent jurisdiction.

-  **(2)** Debts due to Her Majesty in right of Canada under regulations made under subsections `79`(1) and `81`(1) maybe recovered at any time by way of deduction from, set-off against or compensation against any sum of money that may be due or payable by Her Majesty in right of Canada to the individual or entity responsible for the debt.
+  **(2)** Debts due to Her Majesty in right of Canada under regulations made under subsections `79`(1) and `81`(1) may be recovered at any time by way of deduction from, set-off against or compensation against any sum of money that may be due or payable by Her Majesty in right of Canada to the individual or entity responsible for the debt.

 ### Section 83